December 24, 2020

-The previously effective Procedure for commercial banks to maintain accounts of non-residents in the national currency of the Republic of Uzbekistan (expired on 01.09.2020) established that the PE can make funds from its account in the national currency to pay for current expenses for their maintenance in the territory of the Republic of Uzbekistan (including rent payments; payments for utilities and other similar services; purchase of inventory to ensure current activities; payment for the lease of communication channels; payment for the shipment and delivery of goods, mail and periodicals; payments of wages and other remuneration to employees under employment contracts; travel expenses of employees; transfers of insurance premiums for mandatory and voluntary types of insurance; payment for treatment of employees in case of accidents and diseases), as well as for other purposes in accordance with the current legislation.
+The previously effective Regulation of commercial banks on maintaining accounts of non-residents in the national currency of the Republic of Uzbekistan (expired on 01.09.2020) established that the PE can make funds from its account in the national currency to pay for current expenses for their maintenance in the territory of the Republic of Uzbekistan (including rent payments; payments for utilities and other similar services; purchase of inventory to ensure current activities; payment for the lease of communication channels; payment for the shipment and delivery of goods, mail and periodicals; payments of wages and other remuneration to employees under employment contracts; travel expenses of employees; transfers of insurance premiums for mandatory and voluntary types of insurance; payment for treatment of employees in case of accidents and diseases), as well as for other purposes in accordance with the current legislation.

 The current Instruction on bank accounts opened in banks of the Republic of Uzbekistan, namely clause 16, provides for opening deposit accounts in national currency not only to legal entities operating in Uzbekistan, but also for the PE, but it does not mention for what purpose the money in these accounts can be used.

 In addition, the PE of a non-resident legal entity can open accounts in foreign currency.
 According to paragraph 18 of the Rules for conducting currency transactions in the Republic of Uzbekistan, the following funds may be credited to the foreign currency accounts of permanent institutions of non-residents: